 Levels, user ratings, or statuses – no matter what you call them, they can drive user engagement and provide opportunities for monetization.

-Gamifying a mobile app doesn’t turn the app into a game, but can greatly enhance user experience, making your app more engaging.
+Gamifying a mobile app doesn’t turn the app or an app ecosystem into a game, but can provide a unique experience, making your app more engaging.
 Engagement results in your app’s increased visibility, discoverability, retention rate, and revenue generation.
 Gamification is a powerful way to get users engaging with your app.